olavpeuscher/tuneinnband.nl/README.md

-# bricksforbreakfast.com
+# tuneinnband.nl

-This is the website of my band/recording collective.
+This is the website of my band.
 Created with Jekyll 3.

-Check it out at http://bricksforbreakfast.com/
+Check it out at http://tuneinnbane.nl/